 “Within seconds the whole field was jumping over me or running wide.
 Then John did a foolish, but a typically thoughtful thing – he came back to say he was sorry and see if I was alright.
 The mile title, his bid for the world record, even the approaching Olympics… all were forgotten as the champion made his spontaneous gesture to the raw stripling floundering in the cinders.”

-We must always keep our eye on the prize, but play the game with all our heart.
+We must always keep our eye on the prize, but play the game with all our hearts.
 The reward or goal at the end shouldn’t distract us from the process of playing the game itself.
 If John Landy or Meghan Vogel had been too focused on the white stripe at the end of the track, it’s unlikely they would be as well-remembered or respected as they are today.

 A game well played is an attribute worth admiring in itself.
 And playing the game doesn’t happen in the moment of winning or losing, it happens in every moment before that.
 This is the reason we all cheer for an athlete who lost but gave it everything.